 Population was once at the top of the international agenda, dominating the first Earth Day and the subject of best-selling books like “The Population Bomb”.
 Since the 1960s the world population has nearly doubled, adding more than 3 billion people.
 At the same time, talking about population has become politically incorrect because of the sensitivity of the issues surrounding the topic–religion, economics, family planning and gender inequality.
 Yet it is an issue we cannot afford to ignore.

 Today, nearly 1 billion people still suffer from chronic hunger even though the Green Revolution that has fed billions will soon come to an end due to the diminishing availability of its main ingredients–oil and water.
-Compounded with our ravenous appetite for natural resources, population growth is putting an unprecedented burden on the life system we all depend on, as we refuse to face the fact that more people equals more problems.
+Compounded with our ravenous appetite for natural resources, population growth is putting an unprecedented burden on the life system we all depend on.

 The film illustrates both the over-consumption and the inequity side of the population issue by following Beth, a mother and a child-rights activist as she comes to discover, along with the audience, the thorny complexities of the population issue.
 Beth – who comes from a large American family of 12 and has adopted an African-born daughter–travels to Ethiopia where she meets Zinet, the oldest daughter of a desperately poor family of 12.
 Zinet has found the courage to break free from thousand-year-old-cultural barriers, and their encounter will change Beth forever.